TristanJSchoenmakers/PcSetup/README.md

-# PcSetups
-Example Powershellscript for setting up the pc for the developer
+Example PowershellScript for setting up a pc for a new developer in a team.